Emurgo/yoroi-frontend/docs/SETUP.md

 mv key.pem pem_name_here.pem
 ```

-Notably, I  recommend running this for `production-key`, `shelley-production.pem` and `nightly-key.pem`.
+Notably, I recommend running this for `production-key`, `shelley-production.pem` and `nightly-key.pem` (but you can look at the `npm` command to see the expected pem name for a build type)

 ### Firefox